active-logic/activelogic-cs/Doc/Reference/Decorators.md

 ```

 Under the hood, most decorators are *stateful conditionals*:
-- They require data storage - be it a cooldown or latch, data is stored to keep track of the current state; for this reason, syntax does vary a little depending on whether you inline decorators (and let the API manage the data on your behalf) or declare it first.
+- Decorators require storage - be it a cooldown or latch, data is stored to keep track of the current state; for this reason, syntax does vares depending on whether you inline decorators (and let the API manage storage on your behalf) or manually declare the decorator.
 - Depending on how `Decorator( Params )` evaluates, `[ StatusExp ]` may be evaluated, or skip.

 ## Life cycle

-Since decorators are stateful, on occasion it may be appropriate to reset their state.
-In order to reset a decorator, invoke `Reset()`.
-Usually, however, a decorator's life-cycle is managed on your behalf, and `Reset()` is called implicitly:
+Since decorators are stateful, on occasion their state must reset.
+While you may explicitly `Reset()` a stateful decorator, several features help you manage the decorator life cycle.

-- Inline decorators are automatically reset when the underlying task is reset.
+- Inline decorators automatically reset when the associate `Task`/`UTask` is reset.
-- Many decorators automatically reset 'on resume'.
-A resume occurs when control returns to a previously active execution path.
+- Decorators enclosed within a `with(arg)[ exp ]` or `roe[ exp ]` block reset when an argument changes state (`with`) or the enclosed expression returns `done` or `fail` (reset-on-exit / `roe`); read more about reset management [here](AutoReset.md).

-The reset-on-resume feature is detailed [here](RoR.md)
+Auto-reset features (RoE, RoR) are detailed [here](AutoReset.md)

 ## Inline decorators